bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

-## Project Set Up
+## Project Set-Up

 Follow these steps to set up your project:

 ### Git Set up

 - [ ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ ] Add your project manager as a collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.